Amazon HQ2: Northern Virginia

 For the location of HQ2, Amazon selected an area in Northern Virginia encompassing parts of the Crystal City and Pentagon City neighborhoods of Arlington County and the Potomac Yard neighborhood in the city of Alexandria which was branded as "National Landing".
-While redevelopment efforts in the area had already begun as early as 2014, the cross-jurisdictional neighborhood was branded and announced as "National Landing" in 2018 as a part of local economic development plans to bring Amazon HQ2 to the area.
+While redevelopment efforts in the area had begun as early as 2014, the cross-jurisdictional neighborhood was branded and announced as "National Landing" in 2018 as a part of local economic development plans to bring Amazon HQ2 to the area.
 The announcement also included plans to build a graduate school satellite university campus of Virginia Tech in the area.
 The "National Landing" name derives, in part, from the area's proximity to Ronald Reagan Washington National Airport.

-The area includes the Washington Metro station at Crystal City and the newly opened Potomac Yard station.
-The Virginia Railway Express (VRE) commuter rail system also has a Crystal City station.
-The Metroway, a bus rapid transit system, runs through the area, with 15 stations covering the area from Arlington's Pentagon City station to Alexandria's Braddock Road station (south of National Landing), with some of this route located in an exclusive bus lane.
-A pedestrian bridge to connect National Landing to Washington Reagan National Airport and improvements to the existing Metro rail stations are in process.